 And Now, the 6 Luxury Swimwear Brands Everyone Is Talking About

 With summer quickly approaching, swimsuits are on my mind.
-From the biggest swim trends of 2024 to the cool swimsuits sitting in my cart right now, I'm ready to discuss all things beach attire.
+From the biggest swim trends of 2025 to the cool swimsuits sitting in my cart right now, I'm ready to discuss all things beach attire.
 That also includes the key designer swimsuit brands to have on your radar.
-Looking at the fashion set, there are some that are in heavy rotation and feel particularly suitcase-worthy if you're looking to make a summer splurge.
+Looking at the fashion set, some are in heavy rotation and feel particularly suitcase-worthy if you're looking to make a summer splurge.

 Christopher Esber